Body Snatching In Lasswade Old Kirkyard, Midlothian, EH18

-Having previously made a deal to acquire a cadaver for lodgings in Old Assembly Close, tucked tight off the Royal Mile in the heart of Edinburgh City, on arrival the door was found to be locked.
+Having previously made a deal to acquire a cadaver from lodgings in Old Assembly Close; a narrow lane tucked just off the Royal Mile in the heart of Edinburgh City, on arrival Gow discovered that the door was locked.

-Instead of returning at a later date, James Gow, together with accomplice Daniel Grant, broke down the door escalating their crime from misdemeanour.
+Instead of returning at a later date, Gow, together with a new accomplice Daniel Grant, broke down the door, and immediately escalated their crime from misdemeanour to a felony.

-I have read that James was transported for this crime but I don’t believe this to be true.
-Instead I believe he was sentenced, along with Daniel to nine month imprisonment in the Bridwell on Calton Hill.
+Instead, I believe he was sentenced, along with Daniel, to nine-month imprisonment in the Bridwell on Calton Hill.